Charleston Port Terminal Evacuated As Authorities Investigate Threat

-MOUNT PLEASANT, S.C.
-(AP) - Coast Guard officials say a terminal at the Port of Charleston has been evacuated because of a claim about a threat aboard a ship.
+MOUNT PLEASANT, SC (WLTX, AP) - Coast Guard officials say a terminal at the Port of Charleston has been evacuated because of a claim about a threat aboard a ship.

-Coast Guard Sector Charleston commander Capt.
-Greg Stump tells WCIV-TV (http://bit.ly/2s32DGI) that employees have been evacuated Wednesday night and a portion of the Cooper River has been closed.

 Authorities were made aware of a potential threat in a container aboard the vessel Maersk Memphis in the Port of Charleston at approximately 8 p.m.
 Wednesday, according to a statement released from the U.S. Coast Guard 7th District Southeast.